 Put simply, it’s whatever note is hit!
 This denotes the tone, and then it can be worked on from there.
 For example, a musical ear will lead musicians through scales, telling them which note sounds correct tonally, and this will also influence improvisation and general playing.

 The beauty of the human voice is that each one is different.
 The natural biological variance between each person and the structure of their body gives each voice its unique sound.
 Different techniques that singers use with the tone become something that varies with each singer!
-Crooner singers like Frank Sinatra and Michael Buble accentuate the booming, lower-end tones in the voice, while pop singers like Mariah Carey often sing in the thinner, higher registers to suit the type of music they do.
+Crooner singers like Frank Sinatra and Michael Buble accentuate the booming, lower-end tones in their voice, while pop singers like Mariah Carey often sing in thinner, higher registers to suit the type of music they do.

 Different instruments have different tones.
 A guitar has many different tones, depending on where the strings are plucked.
 It will also vary whether it’s electric or acoustic, what type of wood it is made out of, and what technique is used.
 Less so with a piano, but the realms of keyboards can vary massively in tone.
 Even a violin can change tones, depending on how it is played and how it was originally constructed.